How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 To plan your steps and the path to take, you need to know where you are going and why.

 For instance, I noted that Stanford didn’t offer financial aid to LL.M. students, and they only had one merit-based scholarship.
-I also noted that I didn't feel attracted to many programs in the EU because I’ve done multiple shorter study programs there before and knew a lot about European systems of education.
+I also noted that I didn't feel attracted to programs in the EU because I’ve done multiple shorter study programs there before and knew a lot about European systems of legal education.
 For an LL.M., I wanted to turn my world upside down and do something completely new.

 Notes I made related to: